72services/qlrm/README.md

-# SQL Result Mapper
+# QLRM - Query Language Result Mapper
 In JPA there is no Constructor Expression for native SQL queries.
-SQL Result Mapper fills the gap!
+QLRM fills the gap!

 And because the implementation was quite easy there is an implentation for JDBC as well.